Sport Caught vs. Farm-Raised

-Cooking your Salmon and Halibut right is important!
+Cooking your Salmon and Halibut Right

 Sweet and Tangy: If your salmon is frozen, thaw the fillets first by leaving them in the fridge overnight or letting them sit (packaged) in cold water.
 This marinade will be enough for around 2 pounds of salmon.
 Rinse your fillets and pat them down with a paper towel before rubbing lemon pepper, garlic powder and salt (to taste) onto both sides.